rustkas/beamline-worker/README.md

 # Beamline Worker

-A high-performance, modular, and secure Rust-based execution runtime for the Beamline Scheduler (CAF).
+A high-performance, modular, and secure Rust-based execution runtime for the Beamline Scheduler.
 This worker consumes job assignments from NATS, executes them using specialized handlers, and reports results back to the scheduler.

 ## Features